EnduranceCode/android-playground/README.md

 #### Practice Set Goal
 The goal of this Practice Set is to use object-oriented programming techniques to create a simple user profile that gives a basic introduction of a person.

+## Lessons

+### Multiscreen Apps

+The code developed following the Multiscreen Apps lessons is stored in the branch [lesson-multiscreenapp](https://github.com/EnduranceCode/GoogleDeveloperNanodegreeScholarship/tree/lesson-multiscreenapps).